zalmoxes-laran/EM-blender-tools/README.md

 ### Tasks To Do

+- [ ] **Develop the 3D GIS mode for EM tools**
+  - [X] Adding a section to the UI to swithch to simple 3D GIS
+  - [ ] developing an operator to parse xlsx/csv files driven by a JSON mapping schema oriented to QKGs
+  - [ ] developing a fallback simple importer assuming an "ID" column to work with and using all the others columns like properties
+  - [ ] adding a section visual manager to the UI with the ability to show the available properties in the graph as a drop menu.
+  - [ ] developing an operator to create a color ramp or other stuff to colorize the proxies according to the properties
+  - [ ] documentation of the new tool

 - [ ] **Fix operators in the Epoch Manager even with the old approach**
   - [ ] **soloing to be done with the new node-based approach**